FreeBonde-AB/FreeBonde-Marketplace-Solana-smart-contracts/README.md

 ## Project Overview

 FreeBonde Marketplace is a decentralized marketplace built on the Solana blockchain, designed to facilitate the secure and efficient exchange of digital and physical assets.
-This project is being developed as a submission for the Solana hackathon.

 ## Key Features